vpubchain/vpub-core/README.md

 master HD key and first account.

-To create an initial new HD master key and account from random data, start particld or particl-qt with the parameter: -createdefaultmasterkey.
+To create an initial new HD master key and account from random data, start particld or vpub-qt with the parameter: -createdefaultmasterkey.

 Remember to backup your passphrase and/or wallet.dat file!